pinterest/riffed/README.md

 Similarly, the function `getCreatedDay` will have its argument left alone and its return value converted into a DayOfTheWeek enumeration

 ##### Using enumerations in code
-Enumerations are maps whose modules support converting between the map and integer representation.
+Enumerations are elixir structs whose modules support converting between the struct and integer representation.
 This shows how to convert integers to enumerations and vice-versa

 ```elixir
     x = DayOfWeek.monday